 - Informal terms used to describe DCD/incoordination include: dyspraxia, sensory integration dysfunction, sensory processing disorder or clumsy child syndrome.
-Some others refer to these individuals as being ‘out of sync’ or diagnose them with slow or weak processing speed, writing disabilities, non-verbal learning disorder, ADHD, and other conditions.
+Some others refer to these individuals as being out of synchronization/harmony, or diagnose them with low processing speed, writing disabilities, non-verbal learning disorder, ADHD, and other conditions.

-- The coordination problems associated with DCD negatively affect the person’s ability to acquire and perform activities of daily living (ADL) (tasks involving self-care or self-maintenance such as independent toileting, dressing and feeding skills, blowing one’s nose, other hygiene skills, etc.).
+- The coordination problems associated with DCD negatively affect the person’s ability to acquire and perform activities of daily living (ADL).
+In youngsters, ADL tasks involve self-care or self-maintenance such as independent toileting, dressing and feeding skills, blowing one’s nose, flossing and brushing teeth, showering, cleaning or clipping nails, other hygiene skills, etc.

 - Because clumsy children may bump into others, knock over toys, struggle to join in or keep up with the games of peers, be late to learn bike riding, etc., social play is also affected by DCD.

-- DCD also impacts academic achievement, task productivity, and the skilled performance of many other expected tasks or activities in school.
-Almost always, students with DCD struggle to coordinate the speed, legibility and fine motor control required for neat penmanship, colouring, cutting, folding, pasting, etc. Few people realize that DCD can also negatively affect one’s ability to quickly make or follow gestures/actions, keep the rhythm/beat in music class, participate properly in games and sports in physical education, engage in other performance-based tasks, and so forth.
+- As a rule, DCD impacts academic achievement, task productivity, and the skilled performance of many other expected tasks or activities in school.
+Almost always, students with DCD struggle to coordinate the speed, neatness, and precise motor control required for legible penmanship, colouring, cutting, folding, pasting, etc. Few people realize that DCD can also negatively affect one’s ability to quickly make or follow gestures/actions, keep the rhythm/beat in music class, participate properly in games and sports in physical education, engage in other performance-based tasks, and so forth.

 - Although the APA does not mention it, scientists and practitioners testify that DCD often impacts one’s oral motor skills (affecting speech and communication), ocular motor skills (affecting many visual skills), hand-eye coordination, attention, organization and executive functioning.
 Additionally, many with DCD have problems processing, integrating/coordinating and regulating sensory signals.

 - So too, DCD influences one’s ability to coordinate, regulate and control their emotions properly.
-The coordination difficulties often result in frustrations, annoyances, and the inability to quickly adapt to challenging situations; consequently, their flexibility and psychosocial well-being is affected.
+The coordination difficulties often result in frustrations, annoyances, and an inability to quickly adapt to changing or challenging situations; consequently, their mental flexibility and psychosocial well-being is affected.

 - Investigators and client’s stories reveal that DCD seriously impacts one’s social integration.
 Given that clumsy children cannot keep up with peers in play and games, they tend to participate less in sports and physical activities, start missing out on age-appropriate social exchanges and problem-solving situations, and are often excluded from fun and similar leisure events.
 To counteract any peer-based conflict, teasing, or feelings of disregard offered by others, uncoordinated individuals many choose to self-isolate; this further affects social inclusion.
 Accordingly, it is very possible that clumsy, unhappy and withdrawn individuals have become confused with autism/ASD.